dansand/Python/part1/lists.md

 ##Indexing a list

-We select individual elements from lists by indexing them:
+An index is the number that says where in a list an item occurs.We select individual elements from lists by _indexing_ them:

 ```python
 print('first and last:', odds[0], odds[-1])